LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPHal
+TODO: * after creating a MRPREadin instance which is a body for the measurement data....
 After generating simple measurements with random values in the previous example in chapter \ref{mrpreading}, the next step is to record real sensor data.
 For this purpose, the *MRPHal* module is developed, which can interact with all *Unified Sensor* from chapter \ref{unified-sensor}-compatible sensors.
 In the following example Listing \ref{lst:mrpexample_hal}, an *1D: Single Sensor*, which is explained in chapter \ref{d-single-sensor}, is connected locally to the host (+pc).
 \newpage